Trading 101: Important Economic Indicators Explained

-Leading Indicators: Includes data such as consumer durables and share prices amongst others.
-However, the release of data from leading indicators will occur before the economy moves and changes and therefore used as a guide to predict the future movements of the economy.
+- Leading Indicators: Includes data such as consumer durables and share prices amongst others.
+However, the release of data from leading indicators will occur before the economy moves and changes.
+Therefore it’s used as a guide to predict the future movements of the economy.

-Lagging Indicators: Includes CPI, unemployment rates, interest rates and gross national products and will only be highlighted after an economic activity occurs.
+- Lagging Indicators: Includes CPI, unemployment rates, interest rates and gross national products.
+It will only be highlighted after an economic activity occurs.